jbcodeforce/aws-messaging-samples/docs/labs/ibm-mq.md

-# IBM MQ
+# IBM MQ Labs

+This note regroups explanations of the different code samples to run on top of IBM MQ.

-## Create a docker for Mac silicon
+## Create a IBM MQ docker image for Mac silicon

-The information is in [this repository](https://github.com/ibm-messaging/mq-container.git), but it is simple, once cloned do: `make build-devserver`.
+With MAC M silicon, we need a different docker image, the information to build such image is in [this repository](https://github.com/ibm-messaging/mq-container.git), but it is simple, once the repository cloned do: `make build-devserver`.
 The created docker image on 11/22/2023 is `ibm-mqadvanced-server-dev:9.3.4.0-arm64`.

-The docker compose file in [docker-compose for ibm mq]() can start one instance of IBMMQ for development purpose.
+The docker compose file in [docker-compose for ibm mq](https://github.com/jbcodeforce/aws-messaging-study/blob/main/ibm-mq/src/docker-compose.yaml) can start one instance of IBM MQ broker to be used for development purpose.

 ## Point to point code based on JMS

+1. Start docker compose with on IBM MQ broker under src

 ## Install docker on EC2